 Because a dead cat bounce is often an illusion of actual intrinsic value, investors may be tempted to jump on an investment opportunity before it makes sense to do so.

 The following typical sequence of events may help an investor correctly identify a dead cat bounce as it might occur with a specific stock.

-3. A security’s price begins to regress again, dropping lower than the previous low price.
+4. A security’s price begins to regress again.

 Dead Cat Bounce or Rally?

 One way to stay alert for a dead cat bounce with a particular stock is to consider whether the now-rising stock is still as weak as it was when its price was falling.
 If there’s no market indicator as to why the stock is rebounding, it might make sense to suspect a dead cat bounce.

 Since investors are looking for opportunities to profit, they try to find investment opportunities that allow them to buy low and sell high.